List of G.I. Joe: A Real American Hero characters: General Flagg

+General Flagg is the code name as well as the rank and surname of two characters from the toyline, cartoon and comic series.

+The original Brigadier General Lawrence J. Flagg is a character who was created specifically for the comics to serve as the G.I.
+Joe commanding officer during the early issues of the Marvel comics run before he was eventually killed off.
+Brigadier General James L. Flagg III, his son, was a character later introduced for the toyline to serve a similar role.
+The original General Flagg did not receive his own action figure until 2004, when his figure was included in a "Comic Pack" release.
+Packaged with him was G.I.
+Joe member Steeler, and a generic Cobra officer.

+Lawrence J. Flagg was a Brigadier General in the Army.
+Hailing from a long family line of soldiers, General Flagg served the better part of his life in the Armed Forces.
+In the 1970s, he was responsible for creating Special Counter-Terrorist Group Delta, in response to rising terrorist threats, especially Cobra.
+Flagg dubbed the team G.I.
+Joe, in honor of the team that had been headed by Lt.
+Joseph Colton some years before.
+General Flagg led the team in more of an advisory capacity, choosing Colonel Clayton "Hawk" Abernathy as field leader, and allowing Hawk to make most of the membership and operations decisions.
+In the 2003 alternate Devil's Due continuity, General Flagg starts the G.I.
+Joe Team in response to an alien robot attack on a Presidential press conference.
+General Flagg appeared in the Sunbow/Marvel animated series, in the miniseries "The MASS Device", and was voiced by John Stephenson.

+The junior General Flagg was released as part of the "A Real American Hero" toyline in 1992.
+He made one appearance in the Devil's Due G.I.
+Joe: America's Elite comic series, in the World War III event.
+He is shown in the full G.I.
+Joe character roster on the cover of issue #25, along with his father.

 General Philip Rey

 General Philip Rey was introduced in the Devil's Due G.I.
 Joe series.
 His real name is Philip A. Rey, and he emerged from seemingly nowhere, to become the field commander of the G.I.
 Joe Team.
 It was later revealed that Rey is one of the dozen original clones that were produced during Cobra's development of Serpentor.
 Dr. Mindbender altered Rey's growth patterns and features to hide his connection to the Cobra Emperor.
 Additionally, Crystal Ball helped construct Rey's personality, and Zandar helped insert him as a U.S. military general, to make him Cobra's most insidious sleeper agent.
 Unexpectedly, Rey's years of service and his time with G.I.
 Joe helped him shake off Cobra's control, and he refused to betray his countrymen, despite deeply implanted hypnotic triggers.
 Rey's past remains classified, known only to a handful of Joes.